TheJacksonLaboratory/ExperimentalModelSchema/docs/experimental_measurement.rst

 Then, we would refer to this term instead of the  descrip, descrip2, extname, measnum, and method fields (and possibly some of the other fields) in the EMS.

+In bioconnect, I am seeing things like this -- JAXAS000001 longitudinal mass measurement assay, but it is unclear where to get info about *JAXAS000001* -- is this intended to be a controlled terminology or ontology?

 Data model
 ##########